 For quick pastrami, corned beef brisket flat is your best choice.
 It has less fat than brisket point and better flavor than round.

-Rinse & Soak The Corned Beef Brisket
+Soak The Corned Beef Brisket Overnight

-About an hour before firing-up your Weber Bullet, remove the corned beef brisket from its packaging and rinse thoroughly under cold running water.
+Remove the corned beef brisket from its packaging and rinse thoroughly under cold running water.

 After soaking, dry the meat thoroughly with paper towels (Photo 3).

 This salt-free rub provides the bold, peppery taste that is associated with pastrami.
 Use a coarse grind of black peppercorns and coriander seeds to create the crusty exterior typically found on pastrami.
 A mortar and pestle make quick work of the coriander seeds (Photo 4).